CYPRUS

 Ingredients;

-4 medium slices stale bread, crusts removed, soaked in water for 10 minutes
+4 medium slices stale bread, crusts removed,

 4 cloves garlic, peeled and sliced